 We are also a "smaller reporting company" as defined in the Exchange Act.
 We may continue to be a smaller reporting company even after we are no longer an "emerging growth company."
-We may take advantage of certain of reduced disclosures available to smaller reporting companies and will be able to take advantage of these reduced disclosures for so long as our voting and non-voting common stock held by non-affiliates is less than \$250.0 million measured on the last business day of our second fiscal quarter, or our annual revenue is less than \$100.0 million during the most recently completed fiscal year and our voting and non-voting common stock held by non-affiliates is less than \$100.0 million during the most recently completed fiscal quarter.
+We may take advantage of certain of reduced disclosures available to smaller reporting companies and will be able to take advantage of these reduced disclosures for so long as our voting and non-voting common stock held by non-affiliates is less than \$250.0 million measured on the last business day of our second fiscal quarter, or our annual revenue is less than \$100.0 million during the most recently completed fiscal year and our voting and non-voting common stock held by non-affiliates is less than \$700.0 million measured on the last business day of our second fiscal quarter.